Research Study

 • Textile analysis alone is not a laboratory dating method.

-What the textile evidence means
+What the textile evidence points to

 Sources & References